Category Archives: Hammer Horror

 A huge misstep is naming the film The Brides of Dracula when no Dracula is ever to be found.
 I incorrectly assumed that the Baron was Dracula until after the final credits had rolled.
 It’s a sneaky way to capitalize on the name recognition of Dracula.

 The Brides of Dracula (1960) is an entertaining and pleasing chapter in the Hammer horror catalog.
-All the expected elements are contained within including a crucifix and a healthy dose of holy water.
+The expected elements include a crucifix and a healthy dose of holy water.

 The Witches-1967